opentofu/tofu-ls/docs/syntax-highlighting.md

 }
 ```

-Language server can use the AST and other important context (such as Terraform version or provider schema) to fully understand the whole configuration and provide more accurate highlighting.
+Language server can use the AST and other important context (such as OpenTofu version or provider schema) to fully understand the whole configuration and provide more accurate highlighting.

 ### Custom Theme Support

 Many _default_ IDE themes are intended as general-purpose themes, highlighting token types, modifiers and scopes mappable to most languages.
-We recognize that theme authors would benefit from token types & modifiers which more accurately reflect the Terraform language.
+We recognize that theme authors would benefit from token types & modifiers which more accurately reflect the OpenTofu language.

-LSP spec doesn't _explicitly_ encourage defining custom token types or modifiers, however the default token types and modifiers which are part of the spec are not well suited to express all the different constructs of a DSL (Domain Specific Language), such as Terraform language.
+LSP spec doesn't _explicitly_ encourage defining custom token types or modifiers, however the default token types and modifiers which are part of the spec are not well suited to express all the different constructs of a DSL (Domain Specific Language), such as OpenTofu language.
 With that in mind we use the LSP client/server capability negotiation mechanism to provide the following custom token types & modifiers with fallback to the predefined ones.

 #### Token Types